 Internal marketing is largely about things people do in organizations that contribute to their success.
 Sometimes the term “internal marketing” refers to employer branding: the organization’s strategy to attract, develop and retain excellent employees.

-Here, when we talk about internal marketing, we’re referring to the set of internal marketing activities that support the success of a business strategy or program.
+Here, when we talk about internal marketing, we’re referring to the set of internal activities that support the success of a business strategy or program.

 Internal marketing is much more than just sending a company-wide email or broadcasting a product demo.
 Rather, it’s all about intentionally engaging your employees.
 It’s about treating them as “internal customers” who need to be convinced of the products, processes or strategy’s power.